Hand, foot and mouth disease (HFMD) is a common childhood disease that is most prevalent in Hong Kong from May to July, and October to December.

 Signs and symptoms of hand, foot and mouth disease

-HFMD disease is usually not a serious illness but it does make children pretty miserable for a few days.
+HFMD disease is usually not a serious illness but it does make children miserable for a few days.
 A small proportion of children can develop more severe illness.
 It causes fever, a sore throat, sores or blisters in the mouth, low appetite, irritability and a rash that may appear on hands, feet, face and/or buttocks.
-The rash typically appears as flat red dots, sometime with blisters.
+The rash typically appears as flat red dots, sometimes with blisters.
 HFMD generally presents very mildly in adults, but they can still pass on the disease.

 Relief of hand, foot and mouth disease symptoms